Dalot/goddd/README.md

 ```

 You can pick up any user you want, fetch any email, login with pw `123123123` or just register a dummy user...

+You can also look for the `helpers.txt` file, it has some curl examples(did not have the time to build a postman collection).